186th Infantry Regiment (United States): Operation Iraqi Freedom

 The 1st Battalion, 186th Infantry sent one company from Roseburg, Oregon to Iraq in 2003 as part of the 2nd Battalion, 162nd Infantry.
 In 2005 the battalion deployed to Louisiana to conduct disaster relief operations following Hurricanes Katrina and Rita.

 In 2009 the battalion deployed to Iraq.
 Headquartered at Ali Air Base near Tallil, Iraq, it conducted convoy security operations as part of Multi-National Forces - Iraq and the 13th Expeditionary Sustainment Command.
 One company was detached to Camp Korean Village in the western desert, and the battalion had two additional companies attached to it: the 1055th Transportation Company from South Carolina and the 720th Convoy Security Company from New Mexico.

-The battalion returned from the deployment in April, 2010.
+A-Co, 1-186th, 3rd CET (Convoy Escort Team) completed more than 72 convoy missions and drove over 80,000 miles on route MSR.
+(Main Supply Route) Tampa.
+Once considered the most dangerous road in the world.
+Stretching from the Kuwaiti border, through southern Iraq and Baghdad, towards the northern border of Syria.
+A-Co, 3rd CET. accomplished this without a single casualty or loss of convoy vehicle.

+The 41st Infantry Brigade of Oregon held the record for most milage covered, by land, in an active warzone for any Infantry unit during a 10-month deployment.
+After 3 months of Mobilization training, 10 months over seas combat missions and 2 months of reintegration, the battalion finally returned from the deployment in April, 2010.